-The second-generation Soviet MiG-21 fighters have been decommissioned by the Croatian Air Force.
-They will no longer be used as rapid response assets to protect the country's airspace.
-This is reported by Eurasian Times.
+Second-generation Soviet MiG-21 fighters have been decommissioned by the Croatian Air Force.
+They will no longer be used as rapid response assets to protect the country's airspace, according to the Eurasian Times.

 Croatia has become the last European country to retire the MiG-21.
 Last year, Romania replaced Soviet aircraft with American F-16s.